 Besides the Tomb of Amyntas, there are many great places to get nice views over the city and over the water.
 A taxi driver or your hotel can help you find them, or you can just walk and wander yourself.

 It was oddly hard to find a good coffee place near me (nothing opens early enough) but I did manage to snag this interesting pastry on my last morning, right by my hotel.
-I swear it had peanut butter in it, but maybe it was just punchy tahini??
+I swear it had peanut butter in it, but maybe it was just sassy tahini??

 Other things near Fethiye